godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 Our first controller binding
 ----------------------------

-Let's setup our first controller binding and we'll do so for the Touch controller.
+Let's set up our first controller binding, using the Touch controller as an example.

-Press "Add profile" and find the touch controller and add it, if it is not in the list it may already have been added:
+Press "Add profile", find the Touch controller, and add it.
+If it is not in the list, then it may already have been added.

 .. image:: img/xr_add_touch_controller.webp

-Our UI now shows a panel for the left controller, and for the right controller.
+Our UI now shows panels for both the left and right controllers.
-It shows all the possible inputs and outputs of the controller in this UI.
+The panels contain all of the possible inputs and outputs for each controller.
 We can use the ``+`` next to each entry to bind it to an action:

 .. image:: img/xr_select_action.webp

-Lets finish our configuration:
+Let's finish our configuration:

 .. image:: img/xr_touch_completed.webp